Duration: ca. 20'

 Commissioned by The Rivers School Conservatory.
 Text adapted by Robert Paterson from The Bell by Hans Christian Andersen

 Upcoming World Premiere: The Rivers School Conservatory, Weston, MA, April 8, 2018

 Publisher: Bill Holab Music

-I grew up with a father who was a bronze sculptor, and I am also a percussionist, so perhaps it is inevitable that a number of my works—including this one—incorporate bells or bell-like sounds.
-The text for the The Bell is adapted from a story of the same name by Hans Christian Andersen that masterfully weaves together humor, suspense, and horror through a tale of a mysterious bell.
+My father is a bronze sculptor, and in addition to being a composer, I am also a percussionist, so perhaps it is inevitable that many of my works—including this one—incorporate bells or bell-like sounds.
+The text for the The Bell is adapted from a short story of the same name by Hans Christian Andersen.
+His story masterfully weaves together humor, suspense, and even a little horror through a tale of a mysterious bell.
 Two characters are central to the story, a rich boy and a poor boy, who could be viewed as two sides of Andersen himself, since he grew up in relative poverty and ultimately believed that he descended from royalty.
-In my adaptation, the story is updated and retold in a way that emphasizes themes such as having a youthful curiosity, the ultimate equality of human-beings whether rich or poor, and being one with the Mother Nature.
+In my adaptation, his story is retold in a way that emphasizes certain themes, such as the joy of having a youthful curiosity, the ultimate equality of human-beings whether rich or poor, and being one with Mother Nature.
 The Bell was commissioned by The Rivers School Conservatory.